Sculpfun S10 Laser Engraver Review and Test With Honeycomb and Air Assist Pump

 The honeycomb also prevents the air from blowing away your boards as the air can escape in the honeycomb holes.
-See the YouTube video a few chapters below!
+See the YouTube video at the top of this article!

 And you can use THESE HOLDING PINS THAT WE HAVE DESIGNED for holding down the material.
 Or you can use magnets too as the honeycomb is magnetic.

 And if you want to upgrade your existing laser engraver, you can purchase the Sculpfun S10 laser module separately.

 Engrave: Wood, Bamboo, Cardboard, Plastic, Leather, PCB Board, Aluminum Oxide, Non-reflective, Electroplating Layer and Paint Surface Layer Metal, 304 Mirror Stainless Steel, Glass, Ceramics, Cotton Cloth, Slate

 The Sculpfun S10 is also a very capable cutter: